maku2903/CFF2bin_creator/README.md

-Join .segment files into a single .bin image with gaps filled by 0xFF.
+Join .segment from CFFFlashFileTools files into a single .bin image with gaps filled by 0xFF.
+With unified .bin, you can compare flash with original dump.

 Expected filename format:
 <MODULE_NAME>_<firmware>_<firmware_no>_<unk>_<unk>_hex_<starting_address_hex>.segment